Gruz2520/crystall_generation/data/README.md

 Filtering by original dataset was performed to exclude duplicates, crystals with less than 2 atoms, and broken CIF files.
 The definition of a broken CIF file was done by converting to Structure from the [pymatgen](https://pymatgen.org/) library.
 The filtering algorithm can be found [here.](../notebooks/scr/data_utils.py)

+In rep you will find genCry.7z and genCry_f.7z You can extend them yourself or use or [unpacking script](#unpacking). genCry_f.7z contains the original dataset, the other file contains the merged dataset without filters.

 ## Visualization

 <p align="center">